 - The Halloween fandom really likes the Michael/Laurie pairing even though he wants to kill her.

 - Thor and Loki may be the most popular ship in the Marvel Cinematic Universe, which is saying a lot.

 - The most popular pairing in the fandom for Hansel & Gretel: Witch Hunters by far is Hansel/Gretel.

 - In Pacific Rim, two (or in one case three) member teams pilot giant robots using the techno-telepathic Drift.
 Between the very intimate memory sharing and emotional connections, special "drift compatibility" needed between pilots (and the one successful Drift compatibility trial seen on screen being described as akin to a sex scene by the director) and the fact that a pretty large number of teams seem to be related, incest is a pretty common in the PR fandom.
 The most prominent example is the lone parent/child team of Herc and Chuck Hansen, which also happen to be one of the most shipped pairings in the fandom.
 Probably helped that other characters comment on Chuck's "daddy issues", that supplemental material and Word of God states that Herc never remarried after Chuck's mum died and that Chuck never dated at all, and that the age gap between their actors is only a bit more than a decade.

-- In Harry Potter, many fans think that Bellatrix and Narcissa fit the bill for this and write extensive fanfics about it.
-Word of God confirmed that Bellatrix loves Voldemort above all else, some fanfics manage to get around this fact.
+- Many fans think that Bellatrix and Narcissa fit the bill for this and write extensive fanfics about it.
+Word of God confirmed that Bellatrix loves Voldemort above all else; some fanfics manage to get around this fact.

 - Fred and George have a veritable library of slash work dedicated to them, even though their actors are disgusted by it all◊.